 the basis of consideration, if other than cash;

-the number of voting shares which have been acquired by the bidder and PAC;
+the type and total number of voting shares which have been acquired by the bidder and PAC;

-the number of voting shares in relation to which the bidder and PACs have received irrevocable undertakings from the target's shareholders to accept the takeover offer; and
+the type and total number of voting shares in relation to which the bidder and PACs have received irrevocable undertakings from the target's shareholders to accept the takeover offer;

-any options which the bidder and PAC have over the target's voting shares.
+any options which the bidder and PAC have over the acquisition of the target's voting shares.

 Offer document.
 This must include the information set out in Schedule 1 of the Code and also other prescribed information in the guidelines issued by the Securities Commission, including:

 the terms and conditions of the takeover offer;